 Most-followed Instagram accounts, October 2019

 Sometimes, we see crossover between the worlds of Instagram royalty and real-world royalty.
-The UK’s Duke and Duchess of Sussex (Prince Harry and Megan Markle) were the fastest account to reach 1 million followers.
+The UK’s Duke and Duchess of Sussex (Prince Harry and Megan Markle) became the record holder for the fastest account to reach 1 million followers.
 Their @sussexroyal account reached seven figures in a mere 5 hours and 45 minutes after they joined in April 2019.
+Six months later, however, this was broken by Jennifer Aniston (@jenniferaniston) – who reached the seven-figures mark in 5 hours and 16 minutes.
+Amazing what a single image of the Friends cast can do…

 Pope Francis managed the feat in 12 hours in 2016.